 The club head should be placed behind the ball which is equidistance between the feet, legs relaxed at the knee, allowing the arms to hang loose.

 It is important in the swing that you allow the golf club to do the work rather than trying to hit the ball.
 Putting tips to improve your game.

 This description is based on a right-handed player and of course, the opposite is required if you are left-handed.

-The start of the takeaway is to keep the back of the left hand aimed at the target keeping the arm straight and turning the shoulders.
+The start of the takeaway is to keep the back of the left hand aimed at the target keep the arm straight and turn the shoulders.